4 dead in US tornadoes, storms; roof collapse at Amazon

 “The safety and well-being of our employees and partners is our top priority right now,” Amazon spokesperson Richard Rocha said in a written statement Friday night.
 “We’re assessing the situation and will share additional information when it’s available.”

-In fact, workers at the weather service office themselves had to take shelter as another tornado passed near their office in Weldon Spring, Missouri, about 30 miles (48 kilometers) west of St. Louis.
-One person died and two others were injured in building collapses near the towns of Defiance and New Melle, both just a few miles from the weather service office.

-The storms in Illinois, Missouri and Arkansas were among several places in the Midwest that reported tornadoes spotted or on the ground.

-The storms caused additional damage as they tracked through Tennessee and into Kentucky.
-Several buildings collapsed in the southwestern Kentucky community of Mayfield, said Sarah Burgess, a trooper with the Kentucky State Police in Mayfield.
+In the southwestern Kentucky community of Mayfield, several buildings collapsed during the severe weather, said Sarah Burgess, a trooper with the Kentucky State Police.

 She said several people were trapped inside a damaged candle factory in Mayfield and that a shift was ongoing when the storm hit.